Tunnack, Tasmania

 Tunnack is a rural locality in the local government area of Southern Midlands in the Central region of Tasmania.
 It is located about 25 km south-east of the town of Oatlands.
 The 2021 census determined a population of 212 for the state suburb of Tunnack.

 History

 Tunnack was gazetted as a locality in 1974.
 The name is an Aboriginal word for “cold”.

 Geography

 The Coal River forms much of the northern and western boundaries.

+Climate

+Tunnack experiences an oceanic climate (Köppen: Cfb) with mild, drier summers and cool, wetter winters.
+The wettest recorded day was 9 June 2011 with 114.0 mm of rainfall.
+Cooled by its moderate altitude, Tunnack's extreme temperatures ranged from 37.4 C on 25 January 2003 to -6.8 C on 22 May 2010.